human-conditions/yodrew.github.io-original/_pages/other-writings/individualism.md

 ---
 title: individualism
 layout: page
-permalink: /other-writings/individualism
+permalink: /other-writings/individualism/
-previous: /other-writings/from-where
+previous: /other-writings/from-where/
-next: /other-writings/sanity-and-health
+next: /other-writings/sanity-and-health/
 ---

 #### notes toward an individualist form of government

 These are semi-organized.
 They are enough to begin thinking along new lines.
-There are also three relevant posts in the [blog](/blog) from 2020–2022: politics: distributed and centralized, individualism, and scene: freedom.
+There are also some relevant posts in the [blog](/blog) including: [politics: distributed and centralized](/blog/2022/12/politics-distributed-centralized/) [individualism](/blog/2022/08/individualism/), and [scene: freedom](/blog/2020/11/scene-freedom/).

 ##### immutable

 Whatever forms legislation, defense, and adjudication take in a society, they make up its state.
 Every society morally sanctions certain uses of force through these institutions.
 Man is a volitional being, thus fallible.
 Principles must guide his actions, personally and socially, especially in his of force.